2023 Lake Huron high-altitude object: Capabilities, origin, and description

 The object was unmanned and was reportedly octagonal in shape.
 The object reportedly had strings hanging off it.

 A spokesman for the National Security Council said that the object was unmanned, and uncontrolled; lacking self-propulsion, it apparently moved with prevailing winds.
 The NSC spokesman also said that the object did not emit communication signals.

 Brigadier General Pat Ryder, the press secretary for the Department of Defense, said that the U.S. military "did not assess" the object to be a "kinetic military threat to anything on the ground," but did "assess it was a safety flight hazard and a threat due to its potential surveillance capabilities."

-On February 14, after the object was shot down, White House spokesman John Kirby said that the U.S. Intelligence Community "will not dismiss as a possibility that these could be balloons that were simply tied to commercial or research entities and therefore benign.
+On February 14, after the object was shot down, White House spokesman John Kirby told reporters that the US had found no evidence to connect that object to any country's spying program, and that the U.S. Intelligence Community "will not dismiss as a possibility that these could be balloons that were simply tied to commercial or research entities and therefore benign.
 That very well could be, or could emerge, as a leading explanation here."